mottosso/Qt.py/examples/QtSiteConfig/README.md

     Arguments:
         members (dict): The default list of members in Qt.py.
-            Update this dict and return it with any modifications needed.
+            Update this dict with any modifications needed.

     """